-A number of authorities issue fines for various reasons - eg police, local councils and courts.
+A number of government agencies issue fines and debts - eg police, local councils and courts.

 When you receive notice of a fine (sometimes called an 'expiation notice') it will normally include these details: